patrickmichalina/fusebox-angular-universal-starter/README.md

 **Note that we strongly recommend node >= v7.0.0 and npm >= 4.0.0.**

-In order to start the seed use:
+To start the seed use:

 ```bash